dnv-opensource/maritime-schema/README.md

 )
 ```

-Next, we can define the initial conditions for this ship.
-To do this we will use the `Initial` and `Position` classes.
+Next, we can define the initial conditions for this ship, using the `Initial` and `Position` classes.

-We can use the `AISNavStatus` class to set the `nav_status` of the ship.
+The `AISNavStatus` class is used to set the `nav_status` of the ship.
 This contains several navigational statuses from AIS.

 ```py
 from maritime_schema.types.caga import Initial, Position, AISNavStatus